Ton Kort

 We are at Ton's home in the Bergen neighborhood.
 In the living room hangs a painting depicting 2 hands reaching for each other.
 A famous cut from Michelangelo's painting depicting the creation of Adam.
 It depicts the connection Ton strives for.
 Not because it is fun to encourage cooperation, but mainly because it is necessary.
 "The goal is to increase mutual contact between people," Ton says.
 "That creates win-win situations."

 Five years ago, a leaflet arrived in the mailbox of housing corporation Vidomes.
 At the time, it was about energy transition.
 There were plans for a pilot project in the neighborhood to get a so-called "zero on the meter," situation.
 This means that the homes consume as much electricity throughout the year as they generate.
-"I know a little bit about this because I have worked in that world all my life.
+"I know a little bit about this because I have worked in that field all my life.
 I was involved in the first solar water heaters back in 1993.
 I thought it was important for us residents to have a say in this.
 It was the reason for me to set up a residents' committee.
 There had been one before, but it no longer existed.
 Together with other local residents, we revived it."

 To establish a residents' committee, 70 percent of Vidomes' tenants in the neighborhood must give their consent.
 "We then informed all 70 homes and visited everyone.
 61 homes gave permission.
 9 were not at home.
 So we were able to proceed."